SamuraiWTF/samuraiwtf/README.md

 A file selector window will open.
 Select the *chrome_bookmarks.html* file in the samurai home directory.

 Some of the target environments need to be initialized before use.
 Use their setup or Reset DB links to do this.

+## Virtualbox Display
+- To automatically adjust the display resolution, do the following:
+	- Select Virtualbox Menu -> View
+	- Click Auto-Resize Guest Display
+	- Resize Virtualbox window and display should change to fit window size.

 # License
 The scripts and resources belonging to this project itself are licensed under the GNU Public License version 3 (GPL3).